malith-perera/EC/README.md

 Student_Insert(student_list, student, 5);
 ```

-Insert student as the 5th member of the list.
+Insert student as the 5th student of the list.

 ### Move student inside the list

 ```c
 Student_Move(student_list, student, 5);
 ```
-move student 5 places left.
+Move student 5 places towards end of the list.

 ### Exchange students in the list
 ```c
 Student_Exchange(student_list, student, student2);
 ```
-exchange student with student2.
+Exchange student with student2.

 ### Replace list student from one another
 ```c